hydroper-jet/lang/spec/1.0/source/src/overview/jetxml-components.md

 JetWork supports classes in XML form called *JetXML* components.
 A JetXML component is a file with the extension `.jetxml`.

-* A JetXML component class extends another class based in the root XML element.
-* A JetXML component class specifies its fully package qualified class name in the `className` attribute of the root XML element.
-* XML namespaces identify JetWork packages, except for the `jetxml` XML namespace.
-* XML attributes apply to instance properties.
-* A JetXML constructor is only allowed to receive optional parameters.

 Here is an example JetXML:

-**Example.jetxml**

 ```xml
 <k:Container xmlns="jetxml" xmlns:k="org.k" className="org.example.Example">